bazelbuild/bazel/site/docs/build-event-protocol.md

 supports TLS which can be enabled by specifying the `--tls_enabled flag`.

-There is currently an experimental open source implementation of the [Build Event Service](https://github.com/buildbarn/bb-event-service/) in go as part of the `buildbarn` suite of Remote Execution tools and services.
+There is currently an experimental open source implementation of the [Build Event Service](https://github.com/buildbarn/bb-event-service/) in Go as part of the Buildbarn suite of Remote Execution tools and services.

 ### Build Event Service Flags